-We hope that this guide will help you understand the risks associated using VR and provide information that will allow you make informed choices when deciding whether to use VR.
+We hope that this guide will help you understand the risks associated with using VR and provide information that will allow you to make informed choices when deciding whether to use VR.

 If you have any questions feel free to comment below.